 - working with the wonderful Núria Franco-Guillén to get the National Conversations analytic tools working – sooooo slow, but we’re getting there and starting to produce some initial results (more soon);

 - finishing the manuscript and proofing for Mapping and Measuring Deliberation with André Bächtiger — it’s out with Oxford University Press in December/January!

 - winning a contract for a book on the National Conversations project, also with Oxford — two chapters written, should be out end of next year;

 - a new research agenda taking shape that links ‘scripts’ and ‘culture as practice’ with deliberative systems and practices;

 - book chapters out on deliberation and constitution making, as well as deliberative systems in the new Oxford Handbook of Deliberative Democracy, among other things…

-- …and going through a marriage breakdown, employment disputes, ill parents in another country, article rejections (yep, we all get those), three house moves and a move of school for the kids, and major depression (now under control, thanks for asking), the combination of which led to me transferring my Australian Research Council grant to the University of Canberra — thank you everyone in IGPA and the Centre for Deliberative Democracy and Global Governance!
-I have an intellectual and administrative home there until the end of next year, although still living and working in Brisbane, for the moment at least.
+- …and going through an unbelievable set of personal and professional challenges.
+I’ll say more about them in due course, but the combination of factors led me to transfer my Australian Research Council grant to the University of Canberra — thank you everyone in IGPA and the Centre for Deliberative Democracy and Global Governance!
+I have an intellectual and administrative home there until the end of next year, although still living and working in Brisbane for the moment.

 No wonder I’ve been a little quiet…

-For the moment, this is just a quick hello, a quick explanation, and that’s all.
-But I will have more to say about corporate academia, teaching, and mental health; about academic precarity; about how colleagues react and how universities give little more than lip service to such issues.
+This is just a quick hello, a quick explanation, and that’s all.
+I will have more to say about corporate academia, teaching, academic precarity and mental health in due course.
 That, and more fun stuff 🙂